CaioRibas2003/CaioRibas2003/README.md

 ## 🎮 When I'm Not Coding...

-- 🎮 You'll find me gaming and exploring virtual worlds
+- 🎮 You'll find me gaming or hanging out with friends
 - 🕹️ Always up for a good multiplayer session
-- 🏆 Achieving both virtual and real-life goals!

 ## 📫 Let's Connect!